shiroinekotfs/jupyter-cpp-header-template/README.md

 You may note these requirements in designing a C++ header for Jupyter.

-* No `using namespace std;`.
+* **DO NOT USE** `using namespace std;` in the HEADER.
 It may raise additional errors, including conflict with other headers, resulting in undefined states of the whole kernel.
-It is also causing some **security** issues on the Enterprise deployment, such as on [Research Labs](https://github.com/TheFlightSims/research-labs)
+It is also causing some **security** issues on the Enterprise deployment, such as [Research Labs](https://github.com/TheFlightSims/research-labs)

 * No `stdin`.
 It includes these commands that are banned and cannot be executed generally once the external header is used: